JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(proton and neutron appear on screen)*

 In fact, all the matter that surrounds you, every atom is made up of protons, neutrons and electrons.
-I'm sure you heard of the hydrogen atom yet, right?
-It consists of one proton and one electron!
+I'm sure you heard of the hydrogen atom yet, right? *-> EDIT NOTE: maybe "I'm sure you've already heard of the hydrogen atom, right?"* It consists of one proton and one electron!
 You see, you do know something about particles.

 **J/&psi;:** Now you might think: "They make up all the matter that surrounds me?
 But I can't see any particles!"
- Well, that is because they are so tiny that you can't possibly see them with the human eye.
+ Well, that is because they are so tiny that you can't possibly see them with the human *->EDIT NOTE: better "bare eye"* eye.
 They are even smaller than dust particles.
 And on top of that, if you take the proton and the neutron, they consist of even smaller constituents which are referred to as quarks.

 *(quarks appear on screen)*

-**J/&psi;:** So quarks do appear in proton and neutron, and the electron, that appears in an atom is part of a group called leptons.
+**J/&psi;:** So quarks do appear *-> EDIT NOTE: better "make up"* in proton and neutron. *-> EDIT NOTE: better mention up and down quark here instead of later on* On the other hand, he electron that appears in an atom is part of a group called leptons.
 Quarks and leptons occur in three different generations.
 For quarks in each generation, there are two different flavours.
 The first generation consists of the up- and down-flavoured quarks.

 *(highlight up and down quark)*